 - Site Logo URL An image shown on administration screens, generally not viewable by the public.
 It is okay to leave this with the system default. - External Event List URL Configuring a URL here will link to that site rather than use the built-in event system. - Max Points Per Challenge Task The maximum number of points that should be allowed to be configured for each Challenge task. - Single Page Sign Up Allow users to sign up on a single page rather than stepping through several pages.
 If you only require a few bits of information for a participant to sign up you may prefer the simpler single-page process.
-If you are prompting for a lot of sign-up information (such as schools) it may be overwhelming to have all of the sign up fields on a single page. - Require Postal Code Require a postal code for participants to sign up. - Google Analytics Tracking Id The GRA includes the Google Tag Manager include file on every page of the site if this field is configured with a Google tracking id (which is usually similar to UA-#########-#).
-Please note: if you are using Google Analytics, see below for configuring the two additional dimensions which are sent as events. - Is HTTPS Forced If you are operating behind a TLS termiantion proxy, set this to Yes so that the site can construct proper Web Socket URLs. - From Email Name The name that system-generated emails appear to originate from. - From Email Address The email address that system-generated emails originate from. - Outgoing Mail Host A server which will accept emails from the server running the GRA. - Outgoing Mail Port Which port to use for submitting emails.
+If you are prompting for a lot of sign-up information (such as schools) it may be overwhelming to have all of the sign up fields on a single page. - Require Postal Code Require a postal code for participants to sign up. - Is HTTPS Forced If you are operating behind a TLS termiantion proxy, set this to Yes so that the site can construct proper Web Socket URLs. - From Email Name The name that system-generated emails appear to originate from. - From Email Address The email address that system-generated emails originate from. - Outgoing Mail Host A server which will accept emails from the server running the GRA. - Outgoing Mail Port Which port to use for submitting emails.
 Typically 587 or 25. - Outgoing Mail Login If your mail server requires authentication, the username goes here. - Outgoing Mail Password If your mail server requires authentication, the password goes here.